Charlotte Sexual Harassment Lawyers

 At Wooden Bowers, our sexual harassment lawyers in Charlotte take all claims of employee sexual harassment seriously and use our legal skills, knowledge, and dedication to client satisfaction to protect your legal rights under state and federal law.
 We also advise employers who may be facing these kinds of claims.
 Our firm can additionally help employers avoid such claims through the implementation of workplace policy, training, and manuals.

-If you are dealing with a sexual harassment issues, whether as an employer or employee, we recommend that you take advantage of our free, initial consultation to discuss your situation with one of our experienced attorneys as soon as possible.
+If you are dealing with a sexual harassment issue, whether as an employer or employee, we recommend that you take advantage of our free, initial consultation to discuss your situation with one of our experienced attorneys as soon as possible.

-Various Types of Sexual Harassment in the Workplace
+Types of Sexual Harassment in the Workplace

 Having a clear understanding of what constitutes sexual harassment is necessary for all employers and employees in the workplace.
 You may not realize all of the types of behavior that can be considered sexual harassment.
 Generally, any unwelcome behavior on the basis of a person’s sex and that affects that person’s job will fall into this category.